|1||Zelenogorsk, Krasnoyarsk Krai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Moscow air is currently 1.9 times above the WHO annual air quality guideline value
+PM2.5 concentration in Moscow is currently 5.6 times the WHO annual air quality guideline value

 Moderate 52 US AQI